-It can happen to anyone from any walk of life: Your gambling goes from a fun, innocuous diversion to an unhealthy preoccupation with serious consequences.
-Whether you bet on sports, scratch cards, roulette, poker, or slots—in a casino, at the track, or online—if your gambling becomes a problem, it can strain your relationships, interfere with work, and lead to financial disaster.
-You may even do things you never thought you would, like stealing money to gamble or pay debts.
-It may feel like you can’t stop, but with the right help, you can overcome a gambling problem or addiction and regain control of your life.
+Gambling problems can happen to anyone from any walk of life.
+Your gambling goes from a fun, harmless diversion to an unhealthy obsession with serious consequences.
+Whether you bet on sports, scratch cards, roulette, poker, or slots—in a casino, at the track, or online—a gambling problem can strain your relationships, interfere with work, and lead to financial disaster.
+You may even do things you never thought you would, like running up huge debts or even stealing money to gamble.

 Of course, you can also have a gambling problem without being totally out of control.
 Problem gambling is any gambling behavior that disrupts your life.
 If you're preoccupied with gambling, spending more and more time and money on it, chasing losses, or gambling despite serious consequences in your life, you have a gambling problem.

-Myth: Partners of problem gamblers often drive problem gamblers to gamble.
+Partners of problem gamblers often drive their loved ones to gamble.

-Fact: Problem gamblers often rationalize their behavior.
+Problem gamblers often try to rationalize their behavior.
 Blaming others is one way to avoid taking responsibility for their actions, including what is needed to overcome the problem.

-Fact: Quick fix solutions may appear to be the right thing to do.
-However, bailing the gambler out of debt may actually make matters worse by enabling gambling problems to continue.
+Quick fix solutions may appear to be the right thing to do.
+However, bailing the gambler out of debt may actually make matters worse by enabling their gambling problems to continue.

 Gambling addiction is sometimes referred to as a “hidden illness” because there are no obvious physical signs or symptoms like there are in drug or alcohol addiction.
-You may have a gambling problem if you:
+Problem gamblers also typically deny or minimize the problem—even to themselves.
+However, you may have a gambling problem if you:

 Feel the need to be secretive about your gambling.
 You might gamble in secret or lie about how much you gamble, feeling others won't understand or that you will surprise them with a big win.